elm-land/elm-land/docs/reference/route.md

 ### route.hash

 It's common to use `#section-name` when making applications that have jump links (like this documentation site).
-The `route.hash` value will give you back the current value of the hash fragment in the URL (if it exists)
+The `route.hash` value will give you back the current value of the hash or URL fragment (if it exists).

 ### route.url